afrind/draft-rush/draft-kpugin-rush.md

 +-------+
 ~~~

-Server sends "Connect Ack" frame in response to "Connect" frame indicating that
+The server sends the "Connect Ack" frame in response to "Connect" frame
-server accepts "version" and ready to receive data.
+indicating that server accepts "version" and is ready to receive data.

-If client doesn't receive "Connect Ack" frame from the server within X seconds,
+If the client doesn't receive "Connect Ack" frame from the server within a
-connection considered BAD, all new frames won't be sent and connection will be
-closed (there is no hard requirement on when connection must be closed).
+timeout, it will close the connection.
+The timeout value is chosen by the
+implementation.

 There can be only one "Connect Ack" frame sent over lifetime of the QUIC
 connection.

+If the server receives a Connect Ack frame from the client, the client sends an
+Error frame with code `TBD`.

 ### Error frame